-At the Knowsley rail transfer loading station in Kirkby, SUEZ employs a number of technologies and operational procedures to ensure any impact of the operation on the surrounding area is minimised.
+At the Knowsley rail transfer loading station in Kirkby, SUEZ employs a number of technologies and operational procedures that minimise any impact of the operation on the surrounding area.

 In particular, odours are carefully controlled as outside air is drawn into the building, preventing odour from escaping.
 This air is then passed through a filter before being released.

 Odour neutralising sprays are also used at access points into the building and around the site boundaries, and the transfer station building is equipped with fast-acting roller-shutter doors.

 At the Wilton energy-from-waste facility, the emissions produced when waste is burnt to generate energy are strictly controlled, so that no harmful gases or particles are released into the atmosphere.

 The facility is equipped with a technology that captures the flue gases from the combustion process and cleans them using a sequence of filters to trap lighter ash particles.
 Lime and activated carbon are also added to the gases to neutralise acidity and further capture pollutants.
 The cleaned gases are then released at a high level through the stacks to ensure adequate dispersion.
 The flue gases are constantly monitored against environmental standards and reported to the Environment Agency to ensure they remain compliant during operations.